hamzahik/wakanda-paas-doc/docs/faq.rst

 How do I report a feature request to Wakanda Cloud?
 ===================================================

-To report a feature request to Wakanda Cloud use the Cloud Support email address or post your requests on the following forum thread http://forum.wakanda.org/showthread.php?7196-Cloud-Beta-Hotfixes
+To report a feature request to Wakanda Cloud please contact our [Cloud Support Team!](https://support.wakanda.io).

 Do I have access to Wakanda's default administration solution?
 ==============================================================